mamedev/mame/docs/source/contributing/cxx.rst

 The above example also makes use of a helper function which is available in all derivatives of ``device_t``: ``machine().describe_context()``.
-This function will return a string that describe the emulation context in which the function is being run.
-This includes the full-qualified tag of the currently executing device (if any).
+This function will return a string that describes the emulation context in which the function is being run.
+This includes the fully-qualified tag of the currently executing device (if any).
 If the relevant device implements ``device_state_interface``, it will also include the current program-counter value reported by the device.